EternalRival/decision-making-tool-task/README.md

 ##### Spin

 1. Displays a `spin button` next to the `wheel` for start rotation of the wheel.
-The appearance of this button should clearly indicate its purpose (contain appropriate text and/or icon. e.g., "spin", "play", etc.).
+The appearance of this button should clearly indicate its purpose *(contain appropriate text and/or icon. e.g., "spin", "play", etc.)*.
 2. The `spin button` click must initiate rotation of the wheel.
 3. In the wheel rotation state, `spin button` must be temporarily visually disabled and must not be functioning.
 4. In the initial and winning states `spin button` returns to its original state and functions as it should.

+##### Time

+1. Displays a `time` `<input>` element next to the `wheel` for setting the rotation time in seconds.
+2. `time` element must be able to be edited by the user.
+3. `time` element must take only numbers.
+4. `time` element must have a default value, which should be between 5 and 30 seconds.
+5. In the wheel rotation state, `time` element must be temporarily visually disabled and must not be functioning.
+6. In the initial and winning states `time` element returns to its original state and functions as it should.

 ## Crosscheck Penalties

 - Non-empty `<body>` in the `index.html` (only `<script>` tag is allowed).
-- The app is not supported at widths between 640px and 1280px at least (e.g., DOM elements go out of the bounds of parent elements, overlap, etc.).
+- The app is not supported at widths between 640px and 1280px at least *(e.g., DOM elements go out of the bounds of parent elements, overlap, etc.)*.
 - Using `alert`, `prompt`, `confirm`.
 - App has unexpected errors in the console.